 What is Ionic Silver?

 There is quite a variety of antimicrobial agents to choose from, depending on product use and the polymer family selected.
-Ionic silver is one of the most popular and is highly effective as a broad-spectrum antimicrobial agent in medical and dental applications.
-Silver is known to kill over 99.99% of bacteria within 24 hours of contact and remains effective over the lifetime of the product—the silver ions short-circuit the bacteria’s ability to reproduce and they die quickly; better yet, silver does not harm human tissue.
-Antimicrobial resins have been developed than can kill the most deadly infections, including MRSA, an especially resistant and potentially deadly bacterial infection often found in hospitals.
+Ionic silver is one of the most popular, and is highly effective as a broad-spectrum antimicrobial agent in medical and dental applications.
+Silver is known to kill 99.99% of bacteria within 24 hours of contact and remains effective over the lifetime of the product.
+The silver ions short-circuit the bacteria’s ability to reproduce and they die quickly; better yet, silver does not harm human tissue.
+Antimicrobial resins have been developed that can kill the most potent infections, including MRSA, an especially resistant and potentially lethal bacterial infection often found in hospitals.

 Antimicrobial resins can be formulated for all standard injection-molding materials, including standard polymers, engineered polymers, and thermoset materials.
-Part of the challenge in engineering antimicrobial resins is finding the right “carrier” for the antimicrobial agent that integrates homogenously into the resin without altering its physical or thermal properties; chemical concentrations must also be carefully calculated to provide a steady release of ions at a pre-determined rate.
-Having a molding partner that has experience with critical use applications that necessitate this type of consideration can make all the difference, especially when that experience is backed by MedAccred Plastics accreditation — such as the partnership offered by Kaysun.
+Part of the challenge in engineering antimicrobial resins is finding the right “carrier” for the antimicrobial agent that offers homogenous integration into the resin without altering its physical or thermal properties.
+Further, chemical concentrations must be carefully calculated to provide a steady release of ions at a pre-determined rate.
+Having a molding partner that has experience with applications that necessitate this type of consideration can make all the difference, especially when that experience is backed by MedAccred Plastics accreditation — such as the partnership offered by Kaysun.